 - If you lost a configuration file it can be easily recreated manually.
 When restore time is a premium, it will be faster to restore a backup of the configuration file than manually creating a file with a specific format.

 Important attributes for Backup strategy

-We must follow these simple principles to have good backup strategy
+We must follow these simple principles to have a good backup strategy

 1) Multiplex the online redo logs